alfiomartini/TaskManager/Readme.md

     ```

 3.  **Build the application images (Optional):**

     **Option A: Build locally and tag for Kubernetes**

     ```bash
     # Build images
     docker compose -f compose.dev.yaml build

     # Tag with proper names to match Kubernetes manifests
     docker tag taskmanager-api:latest armartini/taskmanager-api:v2
     docker tag taskmanager-frontend:latest armartini/taskmanager-frontend:v2
     ```

     **Option B: Use existing images from Docker Hub**

     ```bash
     # Skip this step - Kubernetes will pull armartini/taskmanager-api:v2
     # and armartini/taskmanager-frontend:v2 from Docker Hub automatically
     ```

 4.  **Install the Helm Chart:**
-    This command installs the Task Manager chart into your Kubernetes cluster.
+    This command installs the Task Manager chart into the `taskmgr` namespace in your Kubernetes cluster.
 It creates a new "release" named `taskmanager-dev`.
+The `--create-namespace` flag will create the namespace if it doesn't already exist.
+    This command installs the Task Manager chart into the `taskmgr` namespace in your Kubernetes cluster.
+It creates a new "release" named `taskmgr-dev`.
+The `--create-namespace` flag will create the namespace if it doesn't already exist.

     ```bash
-    # Install with default values
+    # Install with default values into the 'taskmgr' namespace
-    helm install taskmanager-dev ./charts/taskmanager
+    helm install taskmgr-dev ./charts/taskmanager -n taskmgr --create-namespace

     # Or install with custom values from your .env file
-    helm install taskmanager-dev ./charts/taskmanager \
+    helm install taskmgr-dev ./charts/taskmanager -n taskmgr --create-namespace \
       -f ./charts/taskmanager/values-dev.yaml \
       --set secrets.mongoUser="$(grep MONGO_USER .env | cut -d '=' -f2)" \
       --set secrets.mongoPassword="$(grep MONGO_PASSWORD .env | cut -d '=' -f2)" \